Chart Color Schemes

 Household Composition

-Camberwell has a typical household mix, with a higher-than-average median household size
+Camberwell has a typical household mix, with a fairly typical median household size

-Family households account for 73.0% of all households, consisting of 36.6% couples with children, 26.6% couples without children, and 8.6% single parent families.
+Family households account for 73.0% of all households, including 36.6% couples with children, 26.6% couples without children, and 8.6% single parent families.
 Non-family households make up the remaining 27.0%, with lone person households at 23.4% and group households comprising 3.6%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+The median household size is 2.6 people, matching the Greater Melbourne average.

 Frequently Asked Questions - Households